Lighthouses of Syria

 a small skeletal tower atop the fort, but it does not appear to have an active light.
-Michel Forand has a 1922 photo showing the original appearance of the light, and Bing has a satellite view of the fort.
+Michel Forand has a 1922 photo showing the original appearance of the light, and Google has a satellite view of the fort.
 Arwad (originally known as Arado) is a roughly circular island 3 km (2 mi) southeast